anmola345/FaceToEmoji/PROPOSAL.md

 https://medium.freecodecamp.org/facial-recognition-as-aux-driver-8a49dfd477ca - article one the concept

-https://ieeexplore.ieee.org/document/7926765 - scholar article on the implementation
+https://ieeexplore.ieee.org/document/7926765 - scholarly article on the implementation

 Overall, I am using an OpenFrameworks addon as an inspiration for this project.
 I want to expand on the projects that have been made, as well as incorporate creative ideas of my own.
 Being able to recognize basic facial expressions is a simplified version of popular projects that many major companies are currently working on.
 In conclusion, I will be using OpenFrameworks and OpenCV to detect facial expressions and output emojis based off the understood emotions.